 83. Don’t tease and belittle her, saying “I was just joking” when she doesn’t find it funny.

-84. Allow her to express herself freely, without fear of being called illogical or dumb.
+84. Allow her to express herself freely, without fear of being called dumb.

-85. Don’t forget to hold her hand in public like you used to when you dated her.
+85. Hold her hand in public like you used to when you dated her.

 86. Don’t criticize her in front of others—keeping her dignity in tact.